Indiana University

 Motion Sketching is an easy and straightforward way to add keyframes.
 If you hold the Command button down over a puppet pin a stopwatch appears.
 Then when you click and drag, it will record the keyframes.
 You can set the speed and other variables with the "Record Options" button next to the puppet pin tool.

 The Overlap Tool allow you to set a value to areas that specify how they overlap other areas.
 Larger values cover (are in front of) lower values.
 It's possible to have negative values.
 Use minimal pins and adjust the extent value.
 You can even animate/change the overlap pin positions over time.
+WARNING - Unlike other pins, the Starch Pin will NOT automatically add keyframes.
+You must add these by twirling down the Mesh property and adding/animating ekyframes as needed.

 The Starch Tool works a little like the overlap tool in that you can place a point and set the extent value.
 This will prevent the area from warping.